bitnami/containers/bitnami/wildfly/README.md

 $ docker-compose up wildfly
 ```

-# Notable Changes

-## 10.0.0-r3

-- `WILDFLY_USER` parameter has been renamed to `WILDFLY_USERNAME`.

-## 10.0.0-r0

-- All volumes have been merged at `/bitnami/wildfly`.
-Now you only need to mount a single volume at `/bitnami/wildfly` for persistence.
-- The logs are always sent to the `stdout` and are no longer collected in the volume.

 # Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-wildfly/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-wildfly/pulls) with your contribution.